New Student Information

 The students want to belong to a top-tier marching program and that requires music arrangers, props designers, visual designers, master class instructors, etc.

 Anderson is in a very competitive district for many activities – sports, speech & debate, robotics – they all require time commitment and funds.
 Band is the largest student group so we must have a fair share to maintain our high level of excellence.
 However, please note that it is the policy of our band program to never deny participation if finances are an issue.
-Please speak to Ms. Lee if payment is ever a problem.
+Please speak to Mr. Nedley if payment is ever a problem.
 Anderson’s band staff works diligently to keep this cost low while providing a very fine musical experience (with quite a bit of variety) for our students.

 Flamingo 101: Anderson Trojan Band and Guard